Need help finding something? Search CWBA.org

 No RFPs at this time.

 The Office of the Attorney General/Colorado Department of Law

 The Office of the Attorney General/Colorado Department of Law is the largest law firm in the State and as such frequently has job opportunities.
-The Attorney General is elected by popular vote of the statewide electorate and is the State's chief lawyer and law enforcement official.
+The Office of the Attorney General/Department of Law is committed to serving as the “People’s Lawyer.”
+The Attorney General, Phil Weiser, was elected by the people of Colorado and is the State's chief lawyer and law enforcement official.
+Its purpose is:

-The Office of the Attorney General offers the opportunity to be involved in challenging, interesting, and meaningful work.
-We are an equal opportunity employer and believe that a diverse work force adds quality and perspective to the services we provide to the public.
-They encourage candidates with diverse qualities and backgrounds to apply.
+The Office of the Attorney General/Department of Law is an equal opportunity employer and understands that a diverse work force adds quality and perspective to the services we provide to the public.
+We encourage candidates with diverse qualities, backgrounds, and abilities to apply.

 Employment opportunities may be found on their website, and you'll find specifics about any current openings posted below in our listings.

 Local Legal Initiative - Colorado Attorney (posted 1/23/2020)

 The Reporters Committee for Freedom of the Press has established an initiative where it is hiring an attorney in 5 states – and Colorado is one of them – as part of a Local Legal Initiative to support a free press.
 If you are interested, please check out the link here.

 Regional Chief Counsel - The Social Security Administration’s Office of the General Counsel (posted 1/23/2020)